vaheedsk36/ecommerce-services/README.md

 - `npm run dev` for running the application
 - `npm run lint` for checking linting issues in the application

+## Tasks to work on next

+- Add authentication middleware
+- Add ajv validation to all the post requests
+- Add more TS definitions

 ## Authors

 - [Masood Akhtar Vaheed](https://github.com/vaheedsk36)